Skip to main content

 Development program

-The flagship Subnational Governance Program (SNGP) supports Nepal's transition to federalism through institutional capacity building.
-It clarifies functions among the different levels of government including local, provincial, and federal, facilitates dispute resolution related to the roll‑out of federalism, and promotes inclusive decision-making and service delivery.
+The Subnational Governance Program (SNGP) supports Nepal's transition to federalism through institutional capacity building.
+It clarifies functions among the different levels of government – local, provincial, and federal – facilitates dispute resolution related to the roll out of federalism, and promotes inclusive decision-making and service delivery.

-Under the Australian NGO Cooperation Program, Australian NGOs in partnership with local organisations deliver more than 40 projects in Nepal in areas such as: communicable diseases, disability, disaster risk reduction, economic development, education, eye health, food security, gender, health, human rights, livelihoods, microfinance, inequality reduction and rural development.
+Under the Australian NGO Cooperation Program, Australian NGOs in partnership with local organisations are delivering more than 30 projects in Nepal in areas such as: communicable diseases, disability, disaster risk reduction, economic development, education, eye health, food security, gender, health, human rights, livelihoods, microfinance and rural development.

-The Australian Centre for International Agricultural Research (ACIAR) and CSIRO are active in Nepal, focusing on improved integration of soil, water, crop, livestock and forestry components of farming systems and river basin management.
+The Australian Centre for International Agricultural Research (ACIAR) and CSIRO are active in Nepal, focusing on increasing farm and forest productivity for better food and nutrition security and livelihoods, improved integration of soil, water, crop, livestock and forestry components of farming systems and river basin management.

 Political overview